Frequently Asked Questions

 How will the Hadley Prize winner be selected?

 A first round of vetting/review will be completed by LVA and CFL staff to ensure that the application is complete and the applicant meets the minimum qualifications.
 Applications will then be reviewed by a jury; the jury may consist of artists, collectors, curators, instructors, and previous Hadley Prize winners.
-The first two rounds of review are blind, meaning the reviewers don’t know the names of the applicants.
-The jurors will narrow the applicants to five, based on the information submitted in the application.
-Those five artists will be asked to make a five-minute presentation to the jury and staff and to answer any outstand questions.
-The jurors will then select the winner.
+A different jury is selected every year.
+The review and jurying process are blind, meaning the applicants names are not reveled to the jurors.
+Each juror will recommend three applicants for the prize.
+Those recommended applicants will go into an intense final jury review until the jurors agree upon a recipient of the Hadley Prize.

 What else should I know before I apply?

 Be creative and bold in your thinking.
 What is an experience that would be transformational for you as an artist?
+Why is receiving this award important to your journey as an artist?
 Be sure to articulate how this experience links to your goals and vision as an artist.
-The jurors give weight to projects that have a local community impact; for example, the applicant plans to provide four free, community-based workshops after they return from their apprenticeship.
-Be sure to consider this as you develop your proposal and clarify any additional community benefit.
+During a "tie" the jurors have been known to give some weight to projects that have a local community impact; for example, the applicant plans to provide four free, community-based workshops after they return from their apprenticeship.
+You may want to consider this as you develop your proposal and clarify any additional community benefit.

 How do I apply?